He Zhuguo: Service with the Nationalist Government

 In the autumn of 1929, Zhang Xueliang sent He Zhuguo and others to visit Qiucao with the Nanjing National Government delegation.
 He Zhuguo was also instructed to test the attitude of the Japanese government towards Northeast China.
 In Japan, when He Zhuguo held talks with the Japanese Chief of Staff, the Secretary of the Army, and officials of the Ministry of Foreign Affairs, the Japanese side made a territorial claim to Northeast China, demands He Zhuguo rejected on the spot.

 In April 1930, the Central Plains War broke out.
 Zhang Xueliang called for peace, and sent the Northeast Army to Shanhaiguan for armed mediation.
 He Zhuguo led the Northeast Army 9th Brigade to Shanhaiguan to carefully observe war developments.

 After the September 18th Incident in 1931, Zhang Xueliang, who presided over the Beiping Branch of the National Government Military Commission, again ordered He Zhuguo to station in Shanhaiguan.

 At the end of November 1932, Masjiro Ochiai asked He Zhuguo to create an independent buffer zone in Luandong and Rehe, promising to supply all governmental and military expenses.
 He Zhuguo has never given an affirmative answer.

-On December 8, 1932, the Kwantung Army stationed in Jinzhou bombarded Yuguan (ie Shanhaiguan) with armored vehicles.
+On December 8, 1932, the Kwantung Army stationed in Jinzhou bombarded Yuguan (i.e. Shanhaiguan) with armored vehicles.
 When He Zhuguo came forward to negotiate, Japan asked He Zhuguo to admit that the bombardment was a misunderstanding, asked He Zhuguo to stop anti-Japanese actions, and again proposed the creation of a buffer zone.
 Otherwise, Japan will send troops to occupy Shanhaiguan, and even Beiping and Tianjin.
 Zhang Xueliang immediately dispatched troops to reinforce He Zhuguo.

 On New Year's Day in 1933, the Japanese Kwantung Army advanced to Yuguan, and opened fire on the Chinese defenders, and Shi Shi'an, the 626 regiment of He Zhuguo, returned fire.
-From the morning of January 2, 1933 to the afternoon of January 3, the 626 regiment stubbornly resisted the Japanese army.
+From the morning of January 2, 1933, to the afternoon of January 3, the 626 regiment stubbornly resisted the Japanese army.
 He Zhuguo personally led the defensive battle.
-Due of the heavy casualties, He Zhuoguo was forced to retreat.
+Due to the heavy casualties, He Zhuoguo was forced to retreat.